18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 The government’s Good Faith Estimate for funded call orders over the life the BPA (if all options are exercised) is between $5,000,000 to
 $10,000,000.
-However, please note, this is not a ceiling and may be raised without any justification at the discretion of the Contracting Officer.
+However, please note, this is a estimate and may be raised without any justification at the discretion of the Contracting Officer.
 It shall also be noted that the government is not obligated to fund any orders if, for whatever reason, a need does not ultimately